usnistgov/scapval/scapval/src/main/distro/README.txt

 Changelog:
 ----------
+Version 1.3.4
+- Improved messaging when problems detected with remote components.

 Version 1.3.3
 - Added Bash launch script for OSX and *NIX usage
 - Resolved an error when running with later versions of Java